|By Nailen, Richard L|

 That applies to motor protection category "Ex e" or "increased safety."
 Design of such machines, usable in either Division 1 or Zone 1 locations, must "prevent sparks and overheating which could cause ignition."
 "Sparks" would be of little concern inside a totally enclosed motor.
 In the far less costly open machine, however, they can occur under several conditions.
 For many years, attention has been paid to "rotor sparking" originating in a squirrel cage rotor.
 Sparking at the joints of steel enclosures in large machines had become a recognized hazard by 1 990.
-And in August 2006, new requirements in IEC 60079-7 required manufacturers to demonstrate that partial discharge (corona) sparking would not occur in motors rated 6,000 volts or above.
+And in

 For most hazardous-area apparatus, economics dictates repair rather than replacement following failure.
 For motors, concern eventually arose about the effect of repairs on the integrity of explosion-proof enclosures.
 In 1974, UL initiated a "Rebuilt Hazardous Location Motor Program," including a "Rebuilt Listing Mark," governing such repair.
 The program provided technical information to participating shops on motor construction, assembly, and testing, with periodic inspection of work by UL representatives.

 Ten years later in